 Is laid off for more than two (2) years; or

-Fails to return from a leave of absence within two (2) shifts following the expiration of the leave after the District has made a reasonable effort to notify the employee of such expiration.
+Fails to return from a leave of absence within two (2) normal duty shifts following the expiration of the leave after the District has made a reasonable effort to notify the employee of such expiration.

 8.9.
 Employees who transfer or promote to positions outside the Union and who later are returned to the Union by the District shall have a seniority date computed on the basis of the period of time served in the Union.

+TA: 04-18-17

 9.0.
 Outside Employment